Is your training accredited?

 How many hours a week does the training require?

-It requires a minimum of 20 hours per week for 6 weeks.
-The first week is online video training and self-study, the remaining 5 weeks are spent planning and running a live campaign under the tutelage and training of your mentor.
+We recommend you allocate 20 hours per week for 6 weeks.
+The first week is online video training and self-study, the remaining 5 weeks are spent contributing to a live campaign that is being run by your Mentor.

 Can I do the training in my own time?